skinny85/eol-blog/src/articles/2020/graal-truffle-tutorial-part-0-what-is-truffle.md

 }
 ```

-If the number of invocations of this code exceeds some pre-determined threshold,
+If the number of invocations of this code exceeds some predetermined threshold,
 Truffle sends it to Graal for compilation to machine code using partial evaluation
 (remember, Graal is a compiler written in Java,
 which means it exposes an API that can be invoked from other Java code).
 Even though this code operates on specific instances of classes like `IntAddNode` and `IntLiteralNode`,
 Graal has access to their class' original bytecode through standard JVM reflection.
-Graal does aggresive inlining of the `executeInt` method and constant folding for these objects,
+Graal does aggressive inlining of the `executeInt` method and constant folding for these objects,
 and produces something like this
 (I'm showing the code in [Static Single Assignment](https://en.wikipedia.org/wiki/Static_single_assignment_form) form):